New Limits on Distributed Quantum Advantage: Dequantizing Linear Programs: Dequantization for Distributed Linear Programming Problems

 \section{Dequantization for Distributed Linear Programming Problems}

 In this section, we prove our first result, i.e., that distributed \nonsign (and in particular also \qlocal) has no advantage over \detlocal for distributed linear programming problems. \begin{theorem} Let $\lpproblem$ be a distributed linear programming problem that admits a non-signaling distribution over $\alpha$-approximations with locality~$T$.
-Then there exists a deterministic \local algorithm that finds an $\alpha$-approximation of $\lpproblem$ with locality~$T$. \end{theorem} For simplicity, we will prove only the case where $\lpproblem$ is a node-based problem.
+Then there exists a deterministic \local algorithm that finds an $\alpha$-approximation of $\lpproblem$ with locality~$T$. \end{theorem} For simplicity, we will consider only the case where $\lpproblem$ is a node-based problem.
 It is clear how to extend the proof to the other classes of distributed LPs.
+The idea of the proof is relatively simple: We first note that for any distribution of $\alpha$-approximations of a linear program~$\lpproblem$, the \emph{expectation} is also an $\alpha$-approximation; this follows directly from the convexity of a linear program and the linearity of expectation.
+A detailed proof can be found in Appendix~\ref{apx:missing-proofs}. \begin{lemma} Let $\lpproblem$ be a linear program, and let $\outcome$ be a distribution over $\alpha$-approximations of $\lpproblem$.
+Then $\hat x = \expect{\outcome}$ is also an $\alpha$-approximation of $\lpproblem$. \end{lemma}

-The idea of the proof is relatively simple: We first note that for any distribution of $\alpha$-approximations of linear program~$\lpproblem$, the \emph{expectation} is also an $\alpha$-approximation; this follows directly from the convexity of a linear program and the linearity of expectation.
 Then we show that there exists a \local algorithm that can locally compute this expectation, given access to the distribution.
+Intuitively, the algorithm gathers its radius-$T$ neighborhood, where $T$ is the locality of the \nonsign distribution, then calls the outcome function $\outcome$ on its neighborhood to obtain a distribution of output labelings, and finally outputs the expected value of such a distribution.
+Again, the technical details are deferred to Appendix~\ref{apx:missing-proofs}. \begin{lemma} Let $\outcome$ be a computable \nonsign distribution with locality~$T$ over graph family~$\FF$.
+Then there exists a \local algorithm with locality~$T$ that computes the expected outcome of this distribution everywhere. \end{lemma}